onvif/specs/guidelines.md

 * exp-xx.yy - Closed development branch pending for IPR review.
   Implementers may use this branch.
 However in the unlikely case of IPR notices indiviual changes may be revoked.

+Beside the above branches the following temporary branches may be established:

+* issue-XX-YYYYY - Change request for issue XX with short title YYYY.
+  Note that these branches may be deleted once the pull request has been approved.

+* feature-XXXX/YYYY - Feature branch for group XXXX with short title YYYY.

 ## Feature Development Process